2DegreesInvesting/ds.tidyeda/03_variation/README.md

 -   An exploratory Data Analysis (EDA) helps you understand your data.

--   **Questions** are tools to help you focus on a specific part of your data.
+-   Use **questions** as tools to help you focus on a specific part of your data.

 -   Two types of questions are always useful: